Janis-H/dotfiles/README.md

 installers/macos.sh
 ```

-External installs that are not handled by the system package manager are kept under:
+When a tool is not installed through the system package manager, the matching OS installer calls the relevant script under:

 ```text
 installers/external/
 ```

-### stow-modules
+### `stow-modules`

-Stow or unstows dotfiles modules using GNU Stow.
+Stows or unstows dotfiles modules using GNU Stow.

 ```bash
 ./stow-modules